nhochdrei/angular-swipe-list/projects/angular-swipe-list/README.md

 `label`: The text which will be displayed while swiping

-`matIcon`: If you use angular material icons just write the name of the icon down here
+`matIcon`: If you use material icons just write the name of the icon down here

 `customIcon`: Use this if you want to use a none material design icon

+>You should be able to use the material icons if you use `ng add @angular/material`.
+Otherwise look at [Material Icons](https://material.io/resources/icons/?style=baseline)